-When customizing the system, you only change the registry keys created during the installation from their default value to the one you specified.

-The Document Docpath value does not change the installation path of the manual.
+- When customizing the sysetup, you only change the registry keys created during the installation from their default value to the one you specified. - The Document Docpath value does not change the installation path of the manual.
 Instead, it creates a registry key that indicates to the CAN-8 client that the online manual should be accessed not from its default path but from the specified one.
 The manual is always installed in the same folder as the software.

-Figure 1 of the manual in the path you specified in the Docpath Documentation field.

-• Click on the Next button.
+If you change the default documentation path, you will have to manually place a copy of the manual in the path you specified in the Docpath Documentation field. - Click on the Next button.

-• The customized self-install file is created in the same directory the SVSETUP.EXE was run from.
+customized self-install file is created in the same directory the SVSETUP.EXE was run from.
 It is named SVSETUP-CUSTOM.EXE.